allact/Data_projects_TripleTen/Zuber Insights/README.md

 * `zuber_queries.sql`: All SQL queries used during the analysis.
 * `zuber_analysis_summary.pdf`: Key findings and business recommendations.
 * `README.md`: This documentation file.

----

-Let me know if you'd like to add visualizations or link it to Tableau or another portfolio item.